jrief/django-sendmail/docs/source/quickstart.rst

         Example: This is a simple mail created by #generator#

-    - If you have more than 1 language configured you will be requested to fill values for all languages in ``LANGUAGES``.
+    - If you have more than 1 language configured you will be able to fill values for all languages in ``LANGUAGES``.

+        - Create element in inline with desired language
+        - Click `Save and Continue Editing`
+        - Fill in placeholders

     - Save your instance.

 - To send an email with the created template: